203 S. Ninth Street,

 The orchestra seats 800 and the balcony 436.
 The theatre is adjacent to the Missouri University campus and some classes are held on a regular basis at the theatre.

 The proscenium arch features a stationary red waterfall curtain over silver velvet on travellers, which opened to reveal the CinemaScope screen.

-The Missouri Theatre opened on October 5, 1928 and celebrated its 50th anniversary in 1978.
+The Missouri Theatre opened on October 4, 1928 with Buster Keaton in “Steamboat Bill Jr.” and celebrated its 50th anniversary in 1978.
 The theatre was first a vaudeville house with top acts and names.
+It was equipped with a Robert Morton 3 manual 7 ranks organ which was opened by organist Bob Crowley.
 In 1953, Commonwealth Theatres took over the palace and has kept it in a top-run movie house since.
 The theatre has kept much of its original furnishings and features.
 But it has also been remodelled and up-to-date.
 One remodeling was completed in 1960.

-The Missouri Theatre still crowns Columbia as an architectual gem.
+The Missouri Theatre still crowns Columbia as an architectural gem.
 It remains special in its lavish surroundings and unique in that it’s one of the few palaces to remain intact not divided into several theatres.
 This theatre remains an elegant movie palace.

 The Missouri Theatre was listed on the National Register of Historic Places in 1979.